LabAsim/scrape_tpp_gui/README.md

 Thanks to all the 3rd party packages maintainers and the StackOverflow users.
 ## Donate

 Do not forget to donate monthly to [ThePressProject team](https://community.thepressproject.gr/?lang=en).
-Recurrent monthly donation/funding is the only way for a truly independable journalism to exist.
+Recurrent monthly donation/funding is the only way for a truly independent journalism to exist.

 ## License
 ThePressProject Trademark, name and all of its content belong to the ThePressProject team.